 All participants receive \$5 per completed survey, paid via gift card immediately upon completion.
-All participants also receive a \$15 "completion payment" if they completed all surveys, responded to 75 percent of text messages, and, if in the Treatment group, kept their accounts deactivated for 75 percent of the time between midline and endline.
+All participants were told that they would receive a \$15 "completion payment" if they completed all surveys, responded to 75 percent of text messages, and, if in the Treatment group, kept their accounts deactivated for 75 percent of the time between midline and endline.